fwip/mtg_pronouns/reworded_cards.md

 -X: Chandra Nalaar deals X damage to target creature.

--8: Chandra Nalaar deals 10 damage to target player and each creature they controls.
+-8: Chandra Nalaar deals 10 damage to target player and each creature they control.

 Chaos Moon 3R
 ---------------

 **Enchantment**

 At the beginning of each upkeep, count the number of permanents.
-If the number is odd, until end of turn, red creatures get +1/+1 and whenever a player taps a Mountain for mana, they adds {R} to their mana pool (in addition to the mana the land produces).
+If the number is odd, until end of turn, red creatures get +1/+1 and whenever a player taps a Mountain for mana, that player adds {R} to their mana pool (in addition to the mana the land produces).
 If the number is even, until end of turn, red creatures get -1/-1 and if a player taps a Mountain for mana, that Mountain produces colorless mana instead of any other type.

 Chaotic Backlash 4R
 ---------------

 **Instant**

-Chaotic Backlash deals damage to target player equal to twice the number of white and/or blue permanents they controls.
+Chaotic Backlash deals damage to target player equal to twice the number of white and/or blue permanents they control.

 Charmed Griffin 3W
 ---------------